hristo-vrigazov/mmap.ninja/README.md

 | ragged_mmap      |           0.002054 |                 0.057858 | 0.001144 GB         | 3.819114 GB       |
 | imread_from_disk |           0.000000 |                22.208385 | 0.001144 GB         | 0.758753 GB       |

-You can see that once created, the `RaggedMmmap` is **383 times** faster for iterating over the dataset.
+You can see that once created, the `RaggedMmap` is **383 times** faster for iterating over the dataset.
 It does require 4 times more disk space though, so if you are willing to trade 4 times more disk space for **383 times** speedup (and less memory usage), you definitely should use the `RaggedMmap`!

-This makes the `RaggedMmmap` a fantastic choice for your computer vision, image-based machine learning datasets!
+This makes the `RaggedMmap` a fantastic choice for your computer vision, image-based machine learning datasets!

 [//]: # (### Directory of jpg files)